'I'm not afraid' | Healthcare workers, students anxious as California looks bolster workforce for 'temporary flexibility'

 "As we are only hours into this effort to recruit new folks to perform this work, no determination has been made on where these healthcare workers will be assigned," said the governor's Office of Emergency Services in a statement to ABC10.

-Still, there are people anxious to start helping, especially those just starting their career.
+Still, there are people anxious to start helping, especially those just starting their careers.

 Nursing student Nadia Basidiq was set to graduate from American River College on May 20, until her school closed.

-Note: (Editor's Note: This article has been edited to clarify that the 37,000 figure is the pool of medical professionals that the state is recruiting from.
-A specific target number wasn't cited in today's media briefing.
-Gov. Newsom said the state is looking for "thousands" of medical professionals.)